 The Industrial Internet of Things

-IIoT or The Industrial Internet of Things is a rapidly advancing technology offering multiple benefits to an OEM’s customer.
-This predictive maintenance tool has achieved a variety of goals, including cost reduction, enhanced efficiency, improved safety, product innovation, and more through enabling manufacturers to make informed, strategic decisions using real-time data.
+IIoT, or The Industrial Internet of Things, is a rapidly advancing technology offering multiple benefits to an OEM’s customer.
+This predictive maintenance tool has achieved a variety of goals, including cost reduction, enhanced efficiency, improved safety, product innovation, and more, by enabling manufacturers to make informed, strategic decisions using real-time data.

 Traceability on the line is another positive function of IIoT technology.
 Knowing where in your assembly or MRO line the affected AGV or other material handling equipment is located further improves efficiency and reduces downtime when pulling the unit off the line.

 An entire production assembly line can include IIoT to keep track of the health of all of your equipment performing individual duties.
 Knowing that a single unit could affect your whole assembly line before it becomes catastrophic saves the customer money by using the data to call in a service.
 The OEM performing the service will also receive an alert and contact the customer to set up the service.